 - Bankruptcy: Bankruptcies don't automatically disqualify individuals from qualifying for an FHA loan.
-Buyers with a Chapter 7 bankruptcy must wait at least two years before applying for an FHA loan.
-They also need to re-establish good credit.
+Buyers with a Chapter 7 bankruptcy must typically wait at least two years from discharge of the bankruptcy before applying for an FHA loan.
+They also may be required to show they have re-established good credit.

 - Late payments: Generally, applicants should have 12 months of on-time payments before applying for an FHA loan, although you may be able to provide a reasonable explanation.

 - Foreclosure: Foreclosures don't necessarily disqualify someone from an FHA loan if at least three years have passed.
 Lenders will consider applications with foreclosures on a case-by-case basis.